 If your ultimate goal is to reduce interpersonal tensions and lessen strained communications, you need to stop relying on your default style.
 Being flexible can be a real problem for managers unwilling or unable to move out of their comfort zones.

 To get out of your linear rut as a manager requires effort on your part.
-I think the first thing you need to realize is that the skills, perceptions and perspectives of others almost always differ from your own.
-You have to understand different ways of learning and thinking.
+The first thing you need to realize is that the skills, perceptions and perspectives of others almost always differ from your own.
 Being open and aware during this process will not only make it less painful but will also shorten the learning curve.

 This article has previously been published on Forbes.